Please provide your zip code to see plans in your area.

 If you have a Medicare Advantage plan, you usually have to receive your drug benefits through the plan rather than a separate Part D insurer.

 Unless you’re really comfortable using a computer and other Internet tools, the best way to select a Part D plan is to contact the government’s 1-800-MEDICARE call center and ask the customer service agent to spend some time and walk you through the process of using Medicare.gov’s online Plan Finder to select a new plan.
-It’s easier to have an agent at Medicare help you through the process than to do it yourself, especially because the online tool itself is not the most user-friendly.

 You can also work with a local health insurance broker who can guide you through the process — the broker you use for other insurance products might work with Medicare plans as well, or will likely be able to refer you to one who does.